Year 6

 Year 6 is the year in which the children have the chance to take more responsibility for themselves as well as develop their role as independent learners.

-In the Autumn Term we study the Ancient Egyptians, looking at how the River Nile influenced the development of the country, what the structure of beliefs involved, (looking at the different gods and goddesses), the afterlife and process of mummification and life in ancient Egypt.
-We also look at Egyptian art and the rules relating to it and canopic jars in DT.
-A visit from an ex-head teacher, who has designed games linked to our topic, adds both knowledge and fun.
-In addition to this, we also visit Haslemere Museum which secures knowledge about mummification and allows the children to handle genuine artefacts from the period.
+In the Autumn Term we study the Ancient Egyptians, looking at how the River Nile influenced the development of the country, what the structure of beliefs involved, (looking at the different pharaohs, gods and goddesses), the afterlife and process of mummification and life in Ancient Egypt.
+We also make a direct comparison between Ancient Egyptian homes and clothes to what we use in the modern day.
+In D.T. we look at Egyptian art and the rules relating to it and canopic jars.
+In addition to this, we will make a Museum visit which secures knowledge about mummification and allows the children to handle genuine artefacts from the period.

 In the Spring Term, we move onto a study of Rivers.
 There is map work on oceans, seas and rivers as well as a close look at the water cycle and flooding.
 The making of dragon boats has proved a popular DT project!
 We visit London and take a boat along the River Thames in order for the children to see how the waterfront changes.